CyrusFerns233/DS-projects/Data Analysis WebApp/README.md

  Link: (https://www.kaggle.com/datasets/sudalairajkumar/undata-country-profiles)

 ## 4. Usage Instructions:
-After Clone the Project you can run the app.py file using the command '''python stramlit run app.py'''
+After Clone the Project you can run the app.py file using the command
+'''python
+streamlit run app.py
+'''

 ## 5. Contact Information:
 Provide your contact information (e.g., email or GitHub username) in case users have questions or feedback about the project.